freight-hub/freighthub-frontend-challenge/README.md

-# FreightHub UI Coding Challenge
+# FreightHub Frontend Coding Challenge

 Welcome to the user interface coding challenge.
 Fork this repository and follow the instructions below.